LibreTactile/.github/profile/README.md

 You can also show support for the project, through a financial contribution by using our GitHub sponsor button (pending).

+If you are a researcher or developer with an interesting vision for one of our projects, you can request a beta prototype by filling this form (pending).
+Please consider that we have to prioritize requests according to our limited resources.

 <!-- TODO:  add sponsor button or something like that .-->

 ## Research team